 How Much Is Considered F You Money?

-I personally chose $10 million because $10 million is what’s necessary to generate ~$240,000 in risk-free income based on today’s risk-free rate of return.
-However, by taking slightly more risk, $10 million should be able to generate up to $400,000 a year to live the F You Lifestyle.
+I personally chose $10 million because $10 million is what's necessary to generate ~$430,000 in risk-free income based on today's risk-free rate, which is changing daily.
+However, by taking slightly more risk, $10 million should be able to generate $500,000 a year to live the F You Lifestyle.

 Therefore, between $5 million to $10 million seems like a reasonable minimum range before you can consider having F You Money.
-The more expensive of a location you live in, the higher the hurdle and vice versa.
-Just don’t forget to keep up with roaring inflation.
+Although, based on location and inflation, some people are now thinking a $20+ million net worth is more appropriate to tell people to F off.

 Once You Have F You Money, It’s Hard To Tell Others To F Off!